eNMS-automation/eNMS/docs/source/advanced/recommended_practices.md

 larger workflow developers have used to help organize Shared services that are reused across multiple Workflows.

-## Netmiko Validation
+## Netmiko Commands

 ### BASH shell commands

 Some systems support multiple types of shells, including a BASH command shell.
 Usually, the management shell also provides a way to invoke the BASH shell commands.

-This option is simpler than running a series of Netmiko Validation services to run commands to enter/exit the bash shell.
+This option is simpler than running a series of Netmiko Commands services to run commands to enter/exit the bash shell.
 However, you may have to figure out how to escape some characters in the command string.